MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AccessToCustomerDataRequest.md

 ```

 ### -RequestId
-The RequestId parameter specifies the reference number of the customer lockbox request that you want to approve, deny, or cancel (for example, EXSR123456).
+The RequestId parameter specifies the reference number of the Customer Lockbox request that you want to approve, deny, or cancel (for example, EXSR123456).

 ```yaml
 Type: String